Dr Mozhdeh Mehrabi passed her PhD at the University of Leeds in 2021, she gives an overview of her work:

 In additive manufacturing, flowability which could be related to spreading is an important factor since it can affect the final product qualification or product development rate.

-Powders are complex and variable.
-Powder behaviours can be affected by factors such as size and distribution, shape, surface texture, density, cohesion, adhesion, the environment they are kept in and the properties of specific equipment.
-You have to take all of these into consideration when characterising a powder.
+Powders are complex and variable and their behaviours can be affected by factors such as size and distribution, shape, surface texture, density, cohesion, adhesion, the environment they are kept in and the properties of specific equipment.

 The PhD’s aims were to experimentally characterise powder properties, single and bulk, of two samples of Ti6AI4V powders in regard to the spreading process.
-One of the samples was produced using gas atomisation (GA) and the other via the hydride/dehydride (HDH) process which is based on the reversible interaction of titanium and hydrogen.
+One of the samples was produced using gas atomisation (GA) and the other via the hydride/dehydride (HDH) process.

 There is not a universal test to quantify flowability, leading to some suggesting that all possible test values be considered.